t13ka/microservices/README.md

 # microservices

-Simple project.
-Simple architecture for showing an one way to implement stateful- microservices in yours applications using by net core v2.
+Simple architecture for showing a one way to implement microservices in your applications.
+Stack: net core 2, rabbit mq, masstransit, mongo db